Whatever happened to remote work - featured image

 Employee vs Employer Preference

-A 2023 article by the European Central Bank explains that 60% of respondents had never worked from home before the pandemic, dropping below 40%.
+A 2023 article by the European Central Bank explains that 60% of respondents had never worked from home before the pandemic, dropping below 40% during the pandemic.
 It also found that employees’ desire for WFH increased after the pandemic.

 This trend was most notable among the 25% looking to work remotely 2-4 days/week post-pandemic, suggesting a rise in the desire for hybrid work agreements rather than full-remote.